 Eye Problems – Keratoconus

-Keratoconus is fairly common in NZ.
 Keratoconus is an eye disease that affects the cornea causing visual distortions.
 Common symptoms are ghosting, multiple images, glare, halos, starbursts around lights and blurred vision.

 A normal, healthy cornea holds its round shape.
 However, sometimes the cornea becomes structurally weakened and loses its shape.
 Instead of a dome, it becomes cone-shaped, preventing clear vision.
 The images entering through the irregular keratoconus affected cornea create distortion and blurring.

 The cause of keratoconus is unclear.
 Some researchers believe keratoconus may be hereditary and may also affect those with allergies more often.

 If you do develop keratoconus, there are many treatment options available.
 The first symptoms of keratoconus are blurred vision and increased sensitivity to light.
 Soft contact lenses or eyeglasses can correct the mild myopia, making you less short sighted.
 However, the keratoconus may progress to a point where prescription glasses cannot correct your vision.

 Your optometrist can use rigid gas permeable contact lenses to correct and control the myopia caused by keratoconus.
 The rigid lens masks the underlying irregular cornea and functions as the new refractive surface of the eye, with the tear film filling in the space between the back of the contact lens and the front of the eye.
 The smooth surface of the contact lenses and the tear film layer between the lens and the keratoconus affected cornea allow a clear image to enter the eye.